The four daily NORVIS sessions

 First morning session – technique tuition

-Information about the tuition classes will be on the Music List.
+Information about the tuition classes is on the Music List – Tuition Classes.

 Second morning session – ensembles